paulg44/unit_mock_tests/README.md

 - User auth
 - Test intergration between different components like controllers, database and server (Mock?)
 - Test for SQL injection (security)

+## Random car thought
+Could, or should, I make the items going into the basket and object?
+So I can access things easier, make the total price easier etc by getting stuff from an id???